MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/mbsrtowcs-s.md

 Indirect pointer to the location of the multibyte character string to be converted.

 *count*<br/>
-The maximum number of wide characters to store in the *wcstr* buffer, not including the terminating null, or [_TRUNCATE](../../c-runtime-library/truncate.md).
+The maximum number of wide characters to store in the *wcstr* buffer, not including the terminating null, or [_TRUNCATE](../truncate.md).

 *mbstate*<br/>
 A pointer to an **mbstate_t** conversion state object.
 If this value is a null pointer, a static internal conversion state object is used.
 Because the internal **mbstate_t** object is not thread-safe, we recommend that you always pass your own *mbstate* parameter.

-## Return Value
+## Return value

 Zero if conversion is successful, or an error code on failure.